dailystudio/tflite-run-inference-with-metadata/ml-model-binding/README.md

 There are a few tips when you should notice:

 - The Bitmap passed into **ImageClassifierAnalyzer.analyzeFrame()** is not the original one that we get from the CameraX API.
 We have applied a set of pre-processing actions on the Bitmap before that.
 Check the implementation of **ImageClassifierAnalyzer.preProcessImage()**.
 - **probabilityAsCategoryList** returned by inference is sorted with a score in ascending order.
-You should sort it before you present the top 3 three results on the UI.
+You should sort it before you present the top three results to users.